crdrost/ducky/README.md

 looks like conventional synchronous programming, even though Node.js provides asynchronous callback-based methods.

+Most of Node.js could work this way if they guaranteed one simple fundamental equivalence called currying:

+    module.node_fn(args..., callback) <=> module.node_fn(args...)(callback)

+The only thing really added by Ducky to that simple equivalence is a special name given to `module.node_fn(args...)` -- namely a 'promise'.
+This allows Ducky functions to detect promises and then "call them in".

 ## Exploratory usage case

 Here's the sort of code that I aspire to write: